 The incongruous combination provides good synergy of flavours and textures when it all comes together, making Kaya Toast the quintessential Singaporean breakfast.

-Bak Chor Mee
+10. Bak Chor Mee

-Bak Chor Mee is loved by almost everyone, but somehow it just never gets talked enough about in the discussion for the best Singaporean dish.
+Bak Chor Mee is loved by almost everyone, but somehow it just never gets talked about enough in the discussion for the best Singaporean dish.
 I mean, one of the only two Michelin Star hawker stalls sells this noodle dish for crying out loud.
 And yet, it languishes in the shadows of the giants.

-Translated into Minced Meat Noodles, the dish is of Teochew origin, but there is hardly information about how, when, and why it has ended up on our shores.
+Translated into Minced Meat Noodles, the dish is of Teochew origin, but there is hardly any information about how, when, and why it has ended up on our shores.
 Which is interesting seeing as you can find one stall at almost every hawker centre and food court.

 It is often enjoyed dry, but the residents in Bedok would stand loyally by their soup version.
 No matter the version, you can either have it with mee kia (thin wheat noodles) or mee pok (flat, broad wheat noodles).
 The noodles are then tossed with minced meat, meat balls, pork slices, stewed sliced mushrooms, and bits of pork lard – along with a mixture of chilli paste, vinegar, soy sauce and oil.